nyangkosense/nyxwm/README.md

 ## Contributing

-Contributions to nyxwm are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## Acknowledgments

-nyxwm is forked from [sowm](https://github.com/dylanaraps/sowm) by Dylan Araps and incorporates ideas from [dwmblocks](https://github.com/torrinfail/dwmblocks).
+nyxwm is forked from [sowm](https://github.com/dylanaraps/sowm) by Dylan Araps and incorporates ideas from [dwmblocks](https://github.com/torrinfail/dwmblocks) by torrinfail.

 ## License